Peripheral neuropathy

 Pain teams

-Many hospitals have pain teams with specialist doctors and nurses who are experts in pain control.
-Your GP or hospital doctor can refer you to a pain team if your pain is difficult to control.
+Many hospitals have pain teams.
+These are specialist doctors and nurses who are experts in managing pain.
+Your GP or hospital doctor can refer you to a pain team if your pain is difficult to manage.

 Psychological support